JBEI/ice/README.txt

     The first time maven is run, it will download all the dependent packages, which can take a long time.

+    Hint: To capture all the output that pass by use the 'script'
+    utility:
+    $ script capturefile.txt
+    $ mvn jetty:run
+    $ exit

+    Now all the output has been captured to a file, which can be examined.

-3.4.
-You can try to build a deployable war file by typing
+3.4 You can try to build a deployable war file by typing
     $ mvn package

     Now you should have target/gd-ice-1.0-SNAPSHOT.war and
     target/gd-ice-1.0-SNAPSHOT.
-Deploy these to your webserver
+Deploy one of these to your webserver install.
-     install.

 ================